 This post may contain affiliate links.
 Please read my disclosure.

 This blackberry scones recipe is loaded with fresh blackberries, giving them a slightly sweet, tart and buttery taste that melts in your mouth.
 It is perfect for breakfast or an afternoon snack.
+Even better, you can have the scones ready for the oven in 15 minutes.

 If you aren't familiar with scones, they are pretty much biscuits with a little bit of sugar.
 I imagine like most Americans, I didn't have many scones growing up.
 But watching The Great British Baking Show constantly made me crave them.